MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 Performance profiling is a critical aspect of software development that helps identify and address performance bottlenecks and code inefficiencies.

-In this exercise, you review an existing project that contains performance bottlenecks and inefficient code, analyze your options for improving performance, refactor the code to address the issues, and test the refactored code to ensure it works as intended.
-You use GitHub Copilot in Ask mode to gain an understanding of an existing code project and explore options for refactoring the identified issues.
+In this exercise, you review an existing project that contains poor performing and inefficient code, analyze your options for improving code performance, refactor the code to address the identified issues, and test the refactored code to ensure code performance has improved while retaining functionality and readability.
+You use GitHub Copilot in Ask mode to gain an understanding of an existing code project and to explore options for refactoring the identified issues.
 You use GitHub Copilot in Agent mode to refactor the code and improve performance.
 You test the original and refactored code to measure the impact of your changes.

 This exercise should take approximately **30** minutes to complete.